 Well into the new year now, resolutions already tested.
 Turns out worldly events never went on holiday.
-Here is our look back on the week.
+Welcome to the .027th edition of Prescriptions.
+Here is our review of the week in the arts.

 Yu Youhan’s solo exhibition The Representational & The Abstract at ShanghART West Bund space focuses on Yu Youhan’s latest works after his retrospective exhibition at the Power Station of Art Shanghai in 2016.
 More than twenty sets of works from past and present, closing tomorrow, January 15, 2018.